-The second criterion which must be met is that the PRF must fall below the rate listed in the previous section on "Impulse Characteristics" for the appropriate duty cycle.
-This requirement is created by the AC coupling in the 3301B circuitry.
-In order to allow maximum dynamic range through the 3301B, the various stages are AC coupled.
-Furthermore, in order to allow the extremely broad bandwidth of the unit, large value, low impedance capacitors are used to provide the AC coupling.
+The second criterion that must be met is that the PRF must fall below the rate listed in Impulse Characteristics on page 35 for the appropriate duty cycle.
+This requirement is created by the AC coupling in the Model 3301B circuitry.
+To allow maximum dynamic range through the Model 3301B, the various stages are AC coupled.
+Furthermore, to allow the extremely broad bandwidth of the unit, large value, low impedance capacitors are used to provide the AC coupling.
 When a pulse passes through these capacitors, a charge is developed.
 After the pulse passes, this charge drains through the associated resistance to ground at an established RC constant.
 However, if the next pulse occurs before the residual charge has fully discharged, then a residual DC bias is created.

-This bias artificially alters the DC level on the saturation indicator comparison capacitor causing it to fail to properly indicate saturation.
+This bias artificially alters the DC level on the saturation indicator comparison capacitor, causing it to fail to properly indicate saturation.
 Again, in this region, the user must closely monitor the antenna output for saturation.